 Failure to conduct tasks by the deadline: As above, many of our tasks have strict deadlines.
 Please don’t accept more tasks than you can viably complete - if you complete all of your tasks then you can always pick more up!

 Failure to make changes to a submitted report when prompted: All completed reports pass through our Quality Assurance (QA) stage to ensure that they are of a high enough standard.
 Occasionally, our Operations Team may send a task back to a Shepherd asking them to make some minor changes to the report.
 If these changes are not made, the report will be marked as incomplete and you will not be paid.
-We suggest waiting on-site until your report has passed the QA stage.

 Poor communication: A strike may be incurred if a Shepherd does not respond to Shepper HQ when a response is required in order to successfully complete a job.